 The winter broadcast season has been underway in Japan for about two weeks now and I'm still scoping out my choices.
 While I'm still ruminating on what to watch this winter, for now let me briefly share what I watched in the fall.
-As usual, you can catch all of these dramas at DramaCool, but to my knowledge only the first and second ones are completely subbed at this point.
 In the order that I finished them:

 (Suna no Tou~Shirisugita Rinjin/Tower of Sand~The Neighbor Who Knew Too Much) - TBS/2016